 Preparing Your Skin

 Your skin should not have any infections or irritations before surgery.
-If either is present, contact Dr Phong Tran for a program to improve your skin before surgery.
+If either is present, contact us.

-Dr Belinda Smith will advise you which medications you should stop or can continue taking before surgery.
+Your perioperative physician or Anaesthetist will advise you on which medications you should stop or can continue taking before surgery.

 Go see your dentist